kustomzone/kzone/docs/source/fog.md

 ## Notes

 Fog is homogenous and extends to infinity in all directions.
 It is linear fog with near and far attributes.
-Some elements (like the skybox) are not affected by the fog and always display with full acuity.
+Some elements (like the sky) are not affected by the fog and always display with full acuity.
 It does not make sense to have more than one fog element in a scene.
 If the fog element is not present, the scene will be without fog.
-Making the fog the same color as the horizon color of your skybox looks good.
+Making the fog the same color as the horizon color of your sky looks good.

 ## Sample XML